 - 500 grams halloumi cheese or a combination of graviera, or kefalograviera or ladotyri cheese

-- 3 - 4 eggs
+- 3 - 4 large eggs

-- Add the mint and add eggs, one by one until eggs have
+- Add the mint and raisins Then add eggs, one by one until eggs have

 - Place a tea plate and cut around.

-- Press edges with fork to seal.
+- Press the edges with a fork to seal the filling.

 - Place them on an oiled baking tin or lined with parchment paper and bake in a

 - Serve hot or cold.

 Other related Recipes:

-Kopiaste and Kali Orexi,
+Kopiaste and Kali Orexi!